ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/introduction.rst

 ==========================================
-Hacker Slang and Hacker Culture
+[Of] Hacker Slang and Hacker Culture
 ==========================================

 This document is a collection of slang terms used by various subcultures